fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/README.md

 For detecting sights in _your_ city.

-SightScan was completed as part of the AMOS Module in WS20/21 by Team 2 (Computer vision for sights)
+SightScan was completed as part of the AMOS Module in WS20/21 by Team 2 (Computer vision for sights) at the Technical University of Berlin.

 ## About